sourcegraph/javascript-typescript-langserver/README.md

 Run `node_modules/.bin/tsc --watch`.

+## Command line arguments

+* `-p, --port` specifies port to use, default one is `2089`
+* `-s, --strict` enables strict mode where server expects all files to be receives in `didOpen` notification requests.

 ## Known issues

 * You need to disable VSCode's built-in TypeScript support to avoid weird conflicts on TypeScript files (double hover tooltips, etc.).
 There's a hacky way to do this: add the setting `{"typescript.tsdk": "/dev/null"}` to your VSCode user or workspace settings.